CirroBio/Cirro-client/README.md

 ## Installation

-You can install PubWeb using pip (coming soon)
+You can install PubWeb using pip

+`pip install pubweb`

+or by cloning the repo and running

 `python setup.py install`

 ## Usage

 ### CLI Usage

+Run `pubweb-cli configure` to configure your login credentials.

 Specify the `--interactive` flag to gather the command arguments interactively.